-- 1.1 The author is W.E.O., a national of Sweden born in 1932.
-She claims that the State party has violated her rights under articles 14, 18 and 26 of the Covenant.
+1.1 The authors are B.A.E.W. and E.M.W., nationals of Sweden born in 1933 and 1934, respectively.
+They claim that the State party has violated their rights under articles 14, 18 and 26 of the Covenant.
 The Optional Protocol entered into force for the State party on 6 December 1971.
-The author is represented by counsel. - 1.2 On 16 May 2016, the State party submitted its observations on admissibility and asked the Committee to consider the admissibility of the communication separately from its merits.
+The authors are represented by counsel.

-^{} The following members of the Committee participated in the examination of the communication: Tania María Abdo Rocholl, Yadh Ben Achour, Arif Bulkan, Ahmed Amin Fathalla, Furuya Shuichi, Bamariam Koita, Marcia V.J.
+\\\ The following members of the Committee participated in the examination of the communication: Tania María Abdo Rocholl, Yadh Ben Achour, Arif Bulkan, Ahmed Amin Fathalla, Furuya Shuichi, Bamariam Koita, Marcia V.J.
 Kran, Duncan Laki Muhumuza, Photini Pazartzis, Hernán Quezada Cabrera, Vasilka Sancin, José Manuel Santos Pais, Yuval Shany, Hélène Tigroudja, Andreas Zimmermann and Gentian Zyberi.